 A cozy 30-seater specializing in bijin nabe, or "beauty pot" in Japanese, this place prides itself on the provenance of its high-quality chicken.
 The hotpot comes with white, collagen-rich pudding pieces that once heated, create a creamy golden broth.
 Additions include chicken meatballs, zucchini, prawns and enoki mushrooms.

 Found on Singapore's unofficial steamboat street (Liang Seah), this is the place to go for a killer deal of unlimited servings of food for the affordable price of $19.80 from Mon-Thu and $23.80 from Fri-Sun.
 You'll need to add $8 for the soup bases (each person gets two) though, but it is still a steal at that price point.
-There's a DIY condiments area too, just like most other hotpot places in Singapore, select your preferred dipping sauces from a wide array of condiments available upon request.
+Just like most other hotpot places in Singapore, select your preferred dipping sauces from a wide array of condiments available upon request.